thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 github: true
 ---

 You can send recommendations to users about the content in your feed you want them to watch.
 Recommendations appear on a “Recommended By Your Apps” row on the Fire TV home screen.
+By appearing on the Fire TV home screen, recommendations are visible within the user’s regular view and encourage users to engage with your app.
+To learn more about recommendations, see the [Recommendations Overview][fire-tv-recommendations-overview] in the Fire TV documentation.

+Fire App Builder has everything set up to send recommendations.
+You just have to include the recommendations information in your feed and configure some recipes in Fire App Builder to target your feed's recommendations elements.

 * TOC
 {:toc}